Testing Advice

 The link to the federal guidelines pdf is above.

-Just let me know you qualify and I will give your student a fee waiver.
+Just let me know you qualify and I will give your student a fee waiver code to enter when they register for tests not administered by Gray Stone.

-The same guidelines apply for SAT and ACT.
+The same fee waiver guidelines apply for SAT and ACT.

 AP: Kristen Gray is our AP Coordinator.